The many spring festivals in Asia are diverse and exciting, but they’ll definitely affect your travel plans in the region.

 Although Golden Week implies that the holidays stretch for around seven days, the impact is actually closer to 10 days or more.

-- When: Golden Week begins with Showa Day on April 29 and wraps up with Children’s Day on May 5; the impact may last longer.
+- When: Officially, Golden Week begins with Showa Day on April 29 and wraps up with Children’s Day on May 5; the impact may last longer.

-The cherry blossoms don't last long and are revered as a symbol of fleeting beauty.
+The cherry blossoms don't last long, hence the reason they are revered as a symbol of fleeting beauty.
 Appreciate them while you can!

-The Cherry Blossom Festival coincides with Golden Week in some places, adding to the crowds.
+The Cherry Blossom Festival coincides with Golden Week in some places, adding to the madness.

-- Where: All over Japan; the Japan Meteorological Agency actually tracks moving blooms
+- Where: All over Japan; the Japan Meteorological Agency actually tracks the progress of blooms.

 - Where: Throughout Asia

-- When: Almost always in May, but dates change from year to year and country to country, but almost always in May
+- When: Almost always in May, but dates change from year to year and country to country.

-- When: June 1, however, parades and celebrations begin up to a week before
+- When: June 1, however, cultural displays and celebrations begin up to a week before.